U.S. News Rankings

 University of Nevada--Las Vegas is a public institution that was founded in 1957.
 It has a total undergraduate enrollment of 22,432, its setting is urban, and the campus size is 358 acres.
 It utilizes a semester-based academic calendar.
 University of Nevada--Las Vegas's ranking in the 2014 edition of Best Colleges is National Universities, Tier 2.
 Its in-state tuition and fees are $6,570 (2013-14); out-of-state tuition and fees are $20,480 (2013-14).

-At the University of Nevada—Las Vegas, or UNLV, as it’s known, students live, work, and play in one of the most frequently visited destinations in the country.
-Students can check out more than 250 student organizations, participate in the school’s large community of fraternities and sororities, or join or cheer for the UNLV Rebels athletic teams, which compete in the NCAA Division I Mountain West Conference.
-There may also be research opportunities through the university’s many academic hubs, including the Center for Gaming Research, the Center for Information and Communication Technology, and the Arnold Shaw Center for Popular Music.
+At the University of Nevada—Las Vegas, or UNLV, as it's known, students live, work and play in one of the most frequently visited destinations in the country.
+Students can check out more than 250 student organizations, participate in the school's large community of fraternities and sororities and join or cheer for the UNLV Rebels athletic teams, which compete in the NCAA Division I Mountain West Conference.
+There are also research opportunities through the university's many academic hubs, including the Center for Gaming Research, the Center for Information and Communication Technology and the Arnold Shaw Popular Music Research Center.

 |School mission and unique qualities (as provided by the school):|